Riddhiman2005/Journey-Through-the-Cosmos-Visualization-of-Planetary-Motions/README.md

 ## Contributions ##

-We welcome contributions from the open-source community to enhance the features of this project.
-If you have ideas, bug fixes, or additional functionalities, feel free to submit a pull request.
+If you have ideas, bug fixes, additional functionalities, feel free to submit a pull request.
 Together, we can create an even more impressive visualization of Earth's revolution.
+Or if you update the codes to make it more interesting, you're cordially welcomed to submit a pull request.

 ## License ##